HTTP Trace for Practical API Debugging

 • What is the HTTP TRACE method?

 HTTP TRACE is a diagnostic HTTP method that echoes the received request back to the client.
-It helps detect how proxies modify requests.
 Most production servers disable it due to Cross-Site Tracing (XST) security concerns.

 • How do I trace HTTPS traffic?

-HTTPS traffic is encrypted.
-Proxy-based tools require installing a root certificate so they can perform man-in-the-middle decryption.
+Proxy-based tools require installing a root certificate for man-in-the-middle decryption.
 Network driver tools like HTTP Debugger decrypt traffic automatically for supported applications without certificate installation.

 • What is the difference between HTTP trace and packet capture?

 HTTP tracing captures application-level requests and responses with parsed headers and bodies.
-Packet capture records raw network frames including TCP handshakes and retransmissions.
+Packet capture records raw network frames.
 HTTP tracing is faster for API debugging; packet capture reveals lower-level network issues.

 • Can I trace HTTP requests from mobile apps?